Futura-Py/Notes/docs/README.md

 ### Supported systems:

-txt2 is currently windows 11 only.
+We only provide executables for windows 11.
 But running the program from the source code should work on other operating systems.
+(Requires Python 3.9 or newer)